LLM-as-a-Judge Simply Explained: The Complete Guide to Run LLM Evals at Scale

 print(summarization.score, summarization.reason)

 From the DAG structure, you can see that we return a score of 0 for all cases where the formatting is incorrect, but runs G-Eval afterwards.
-You can find the documentation to DAG here.
+You can find the docs to DAG here.

 Contextual Precision